 Assisted living facilities are typically very nice places.
 Many have pools or hot tubs, entertainment, exercise classes, and most now even feature a pub and free drinks (within limits).
-You have your own “apartment” sometimes with two bedrooms, a kitchenette, bathroom, etc.
+You have your own “apartment” sometimes with two bedrooms, a kitchenette, bathroom and no roommate.

 You run out of ability to pay and need to apply for Medicaid.
 I am seeing assisted living type facilities now moving people on Medicaid into shared rooms.
 Your new roommate, for life, is hopefully a good fit for you because everything is now shared.